 You can get a free credit score almost instantly from a number of sources.
 But figuring out just how credit scores are calculated isn’t as simple.

 The basis of any of your credit scores is easy enough to figure out.
-It’s your credit report.
+All the information you are looking for can be found on your credit report.
 More specifically, the data from your credit report is plugged into an algorithm that spits out a number on a set scale.
 Voila: your credit score.
 Beyond that, it gets complicated.

 The Five Credit Scoring Factors